Error propagation dynamics of velocimetry-based pressure field calculations (2): on the error profile

 \section{Abstract}

-A recent study analyzed the dynamic propagation of error in a PIV-based pressure field calculation by directly analyzing the pressure Poisson equation \cite{Pan2016Error}.
-We extend these results by quantifying the effect of the spatial dependence of the error profile in the data on the resultant error in the pressure measurement.
-We design the ``worst case error'' for the pressure Poisson solver, providing an explicit example where relatively small errors in the experimental data lead to maximal error in the calculated pressure field.
-This calculation of the worst case error is equivalent to an Euler-Bernoulli beam problem in one-dimension and the Kirchhoff-Love plate problem in two-dimensions, thus connecting the velocity-based pressure calculation, to elastic dynamics.
-These results can be used to minimize experimental error by avoiding worst case scenarios and to design synthetic velocity errors for future PIV-pressure challenges. \keywords{ Pressure calculation \and Velocimetry \and PIV \and Error propagation \and Eigenvalue problem \and Worst case scenario }
+A recent study investigated the propagation of error in a Velocimetry-based Pressure (V-Pressure) field reconstruction problem by directly analyzing the properties of the pressure Poisson equation \cite{Pan2016Error}.
+In the present work, we extend these results by quantifying the effect of the error profile in the data field (shape/structure of the error in space) on the resultant error in the reconstructed pressure field.
+We first calculate the mode of the error in the data that maximizes error in the pressure field, which is the most dangerous error (called the worst error in the present work).
+This calculation of the worst error is equivalent to finding the principle mode of, for example, an Euler-Bernoulli beam problem in one-dimension and the Kirchhoff-Love plate in two-dimensions, thus connecting the V-Pressure problem from experimental fluid mechanics to buckling elastic bodies from elastic mechanics.
+Taking advantage of this analogy, we then analyze how the error profile (e.g., spatial frequency of the error and the location of the most concentrated error) in the data field coupled with fundamental features of the flow domain (i.e., size, shape, and dimension of the domain, and the configuration of boundary conditions) significantly affects the error propagation from data to the reconstructed pressure.
+Our analytical results lend to practical applications in two ways.
+First, minimization of error propagation can be achieved by avoiding low frequency error profiles in data similar to the worst case scenarios and error concentrated at sensitive locations.
+Second, small amounts of the error in the data, if the error profile is similar to the worst error case, can cause significant error in the reconstructed pressure field; such a synthetic error can be used to benchmark V-Pressure algorithms.